 Kate Bush was discovered by Pink Floyd guitarist David Gilmour, and was signed by EMI at 16.
 At 18, she released her debut album, 1978’s The Kick Inside, and over the next decade she went from strength to strength, building art-rock masterpieces like Hounds of Love and The Dreaming on her Fairlight Synthesizer.
 Never prolific, Bush’s output slowed down after 1993’s The Red Shoes, but she has reemerged occasionally with worthwhile music, notably 2005’s Aerial.

 Like Aretha Franklin is the touchstone for soul belters, Kate Bush is the default reference point for female art-pop.
 Adventurous female artists like Björk and Florence Welch have acknowledged her influence.
-This is my opinionated list of Kate Bush’s ten best songs.
-Despite starting her career in 1978, Bush has released a mere nine studio albums – this list touches on all of them except 1978’s Lionheart.
+Despite releasing her first two records back in 1978, Bush has released a mere nine studio albums – this list touches on all of them except 1978’s Lionheart.

 Kate Bush’s Ten Best Songs